Frequently asked questions

 looking forward to January 2022 when we will be open for submissions for publication in

 Submissions are accepted by e-mail only.
 Please send three chapters or ten poems of a completed work.
 For fiction and non-fiction the chapters need not be consecutive.
 Please also include a full synopsis of the book in no more than two pages.
 We would love to hear a little about yourself, your writing, your influences and why you think your work would fit with our ethos.

-Submissions will be open during January and February of 2021.
+Submissions will be open during January 2022.
 Please do not submit before or after that period as we won’t be able to read your work.

 What do accept and not accept for submission?